 Technology does make a difference.

-Today’s Ophthalmic market offers outstanding options in regards to microscopes.
-Just like the phaco market, Microscopes have adapted new advanced technologies in the last 10 years that far outweigh the years before.
+Today’s ophthalmic market offers outstanding options in regards to microscopes.
+Just like the phaco market, microscopes have adapted new advanced technologies in the last decade that far outweigh the years before.

 We’ve encountered many different personality types in our surgeons.
 Some prefer to use what’s comfortable to them, regardless of how old the microscope may be.
 Some prefer to incorporate the latest technology into their surgical process as soon as it hits the market.
 Truth is, we work with some incredibly skilled surgeons!
 But regardless of skill level, we’ve come to an understanding that surgical microscopes and the technology onboard DO play a big role in the surgeon’s comfort level and success during surgery.
 And that’s really what it comes down to, the surgeon’s comfort.
 However, regardless of how comfortable a surgeon may be with old technology, we believe that the new technology available today can help the surgeon achieve better results if they are willing to give it a try.